 The Public facing Exchange CAS server will perform a process of identifying the external Exchange clients and after he can verify the identity of the External Exchange client, serve the External Exchange client by Proxy his request to internal Exchange server or in some scenario, redirect the External Exchange client to “other Exchange servers.”

 or – “other Public facing Exchange site”.

-The term: “Exchange public mail infrastructure” can be translated into many passable scenarios.
+The term: “Exchange public mail infrastructure” can be translated into many possible scenarios.

-In the following section, we will review a couple of passable scenarios for the implementation of – Exchange public mail infrastructure.
+In the following section, we will review a couple of possible scenarios for the implementation of – Exchange public mail infrastructure.